 Sam got designers to work for him based on royalties that he had previously worked with during his Copco days, particularly a design company called “Smart Design” in New York.
 The product line called “Oxo Good Grips” had its debut at the “Gourmet Show” in April 1990 in San Francisco.
 They unveiled 20 different products.

-In 1992, Same sold the company to General Housewares Corporation.
-Sam worked with it for another 3 years, then retired for a second time in 1995.
+In 1992, Sam sold the company to General Housewares Corporation.
+Sam worked with it for another three years, then retired for a second time in 1995.
 In 1999, Oxo International became a part of the World Kitchen group when World Kitchen purchased General Housewares Corporation.
-Since then, Oxo Good Grips has been headquartered since in Elmira, New York
+Since then, Oxo Good Grips has been headquartered in Elmira, New York

 The Liebig’s Extract of Meat Company (now Oxo) filed for their first American trademark on the word Oxo for meat extracts on 13 August 1914 (# 71080542).
 The third renewal was on 9 February 1975; given that American trademarks are good for 10 years (though renewable indefinitely), Oxo must have let its American trademark expire sometime after 1985.
 Even if they had kept it up, it probably wouldn’t have prevented Oxo International from using the name for a line of kitchen tools, a completely different business.
 At one point, Oxo was even used as a brand name by the Illinois Tool Works Company for their line of electric arc welding equipment.